appium/appium-espresso-driver/README.md

 Capability Name | Description
 --- | ---
 appium:disableSuppressAccessibilityService | Being set to `true` tells the instrumentation process to not suppress accessibility services during the automated test.
-This might be useful if your automated test needs these services. `false` by default appium:disableWindowAnimation | Disables the window animation for Android device under test. `true` by default
+This might be useful if your automated test needs these services. `false` by default appium:disableWindowAnimation | To avoid flakiness google [recommends](https://developer.android.com/training/testing/espresso/setup#set-up-environment) to disable the window animation of the Android device under test when running espresso test. `true` by default

 ## Settings API